Finding New York RFPs and Bidding in New York

 Whether your organization is New York-based, or simply determined to penetrate the world’s 12th-largest economy, winning a bid proposal in New York is no easy feat.
 The competition in the City and the Greater New York region is fierce but, as the song goes, if you can make it here, you can make it anywhere.

 We often start by helping our partners leverage a variety of available databases focused on proposal opportunities in New York.
-A few notable mentions are Empire State Development, New York State Contract Reporter, and New York City Economic Development Corporation.
+We recently launched a new resource to help you find bids in the city that never sleeps.
+Bid Banana is an easily searchable database for RFPs based in NYC (and everywhere else).
+A few other notable mentions are Empire State Development, New York State Contract Reporter and New York City Economic Development Corporation.
 All of these databases provide a bounty of centralized, and searchable, bid opportunities to target.

 Once you find a bid that’s strategic for your organization, you need to focus on efficiency.
 Lowering your bid-response time can mean the difference between winning and losing.
 We speak from experience with our client, drawing on our work with a New York commercial real estate firm.
 We were able to decrease our client’s response time from more than six (6) months to just one (1) month per building.
 This allowed the firm’s internal team to resume their hired-for functions.
 We managed the bid responses, and in doing so completed proposals for three (3) buildings in three (3) months.
 When racing against so many competitors in New York’s RFP landscape, every second counts!

 So, once you have a strategic bid and an efficient response process, focus on creativity.
 You need to stand out from the crowded field of competitors.
 Especially in competitive markets like New York, it’s crucial to find what makes you special and to communicate it creatively.
 A more creative, outside-the-box approach may be your proposal’s best shot at getting noticed and getting a contract award.